 Active refers to an operable unit.
 This can be a door (active door leaf), sidelight or hardware.
 Also refer ‘Inactive’.

 Active Hardware is a functioning hardware set with locking mechanism – also refer inactive hardware and dummy cylinder.

-Antiqued is an intense form of distressing to make a door look not only aged, old and worn but also display an ‘antique’ appearance.
+Antiqued is an intense form of distressing to make a door look not only aged and worn, but also display an ‘antique’ appearance.
 Extreme distressing includes hammering.

-Astragal is a vertical bar which acts as a seal between two doors.
+Vertical bar that acts as a seal between two doors.

-The distance from the edge of the door to center of the bore hole is called a ‘backset’.
+The distance from the edge of the door to center of the bore hole.
 The bore hole is where the knob/ lever is installed.